WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 WARNING: You can set the region code for your Mac's DVD drive only 5 times (including the original setting).
 The fifth time you change the code, it's permanently set to the last code you set.
 Any DVDs you play must match the last code you set.
 Alternatively, you can convert your region-locked DVD to a region-free file with a DVD ripper.

-Only 5 minutes are needed to decrypt and rip a full DVD for your Mac by courtesy of GPU hardware acceleration tech (Intel QSV, NVIDIA NVENC, AMD), multiple-core processor (up to 8 cores), hyper-threading tech, and MMX-SSE & AMD 3DNow.
+Only 5 minutes are needed to decrypt and rip a full DVD for your Mac by courtesy of GPU hardware acceleration tech (Intel QSV, NVIDIA NVENC, AMD), multiple-core processors (up to 8 cores), hyper-threading tech, and MMX-SSE & AMD 3DNow.

 Now let's learn how to fix Apple DVD Player not working errors below.
 To begin with, you need to download and install WinX DVD Ripper on your MacBook Pro/Air/iMac.

 Step 1.
-Insert your region coded DVD into your DVD-ROM, launch WinX DVD Ripper, and click the "DVD Disc" button to select your DVD as source.
+Insert your region coded DVD into your DVD-ROM, launch WinX DVD Ripper, and click the "DVD Disc" button to select your DVD as the source.
 Then, it will analyze your DVD and detect the main movie title automatically.

 Step 2.
 Choose an output format according to your needs.

-If you want to create a full region-free copy of your DVD, you can choose to clone DVD to ISO or VIDEO_TS folder which can be burned back to a DVD and can play like a DVD.
+If you want to create a full region-free copy of your DVD, you can choose to clone DVD to ISO or VIDEO_TS folder which can be burned back to a DVD and play like a DVD.

 Rip DVD to fix DVD won't play on Mac